golang/website/_content/blog/laws-of-reflection.md

 we needed to be explicit and use a type assertion because `Writer`'s methods are not a subset of `Reader`'s.)

-One important detail is that the pair inside an interface always has the form (value, concrete type) and cannot have the form (value, interface type).
+One important detail is that the pair inside an interface variable always has the form (value, concrete type) and cannot have the form (value, interface type).
 Interfaces do not hold interface values.